wycats/slimtest/README.txt

 * Continually and intelligently test only those files you change with autotest.
 * Test against multiple versions with multiruby.
 * Enhance and automatically audit your rails tests using Test::Rails.
-* Includes a LinuxJournal article on testing with ZenTest written by Pat Eyler.
+* Includes a LinuxJournal article on testing with SlimTest written by Pat Eyler.
 * See also: http://blog.zenspider.com/archives/zentest/
 * See also: http://blog.segment7.net/articles/category/zentest

 == SYNOPSYS

-  ZenTest MyProject.rb TestMyProject.rb > missing.rb
+  SlimTest MyProject.rb TestMyProject.rb > missing.rb

   ./TestMyProject.rb | unit_diff